Toma5OD/AutomatedPatch/ReadMe.md

 Language: Groovy
 Developer: Tomas O Dalaigh

 This Jenkins pipeline is developed by the Keycloak Automation team at Red Hat.
 The primary function of the pipeline is to automate the process of patch creation and implementation for the Red Hat Single Sign-On (RH-SSO) source code.
 The pipeline is authored in Groovy, providing scripting capabilities for the Java platform.
+<br><br>

+---

+<br><br>
 ## Workflow

 The automated patch creation and implementation process using this pipeline typically follows these steps: